Zeboul/poe2-chat-notifier/README.md

    (`POE2_DIRECTORY` option).
 3. Double-click the `poe2-chat-notifier.exe` file.
 The first run might take longer since Windows may scan it for viruses.
+    - If a "Windows protected your PC" window pops up, click "More info" and then "Run anyway".
     - A console window will stay open that displays a chat log.
 If it does not stay open, open the `poe2-chat-notifier.log` file to view error messages.